lenticularis39/axpbox/README.md

 - OpenVMS host support was dropped
 - es40 and es40_cfg were merged into one executable (axpbox)
 - The code was cleaned to compile without warnings on most compilers
+- Code modernizing, replacing POCO framework parts by native C++ counterparts not available in 2008 (std::threads, etc)
+- Incorporate various patches from other es40 forks, for example, added MC146818 periodic interrupt to allow netbsd to boot and install, skip_memtest for faster booting.
+- Bug fixes, less Access Violations, less Segfaults, overal less crashes.
+- [More](https://github.com/lenticularis39/axpbox/wiki/] documentation and usage information on the various features and operating systems